 Researchers can attach these fluorescent proteins to other proteins.
 Once attached, they serve as visible markers that researchers can easily observe as the combined proteins change in the body.
 And this has proven useful in advancing scientific understanding of how proteins work.

-Various factors affect human memory.
-They include amyloid, acetylcholine, glutamate, oxidative stress, and calcium.
-In particular, an increased level of calcium in neurons is associated with neurodegeneration.
+Various chemicals affect human memory.
+They include amyloid, acetylcholine, glutamate, and calcium.
+In particular, an increased level of calcium in neurons is associated with their atrophy and loss of function.
 And the production of calcium binding proteins in neurons decreases with age.

-So what does apoaequorin do?
 Remember the calcium binding property of apoaequorin.
-When neurons are studied in a laboratory environment, apoaequorin binds calcium and prevents neuron death.
+In a laboratory environment, it binds to calcium, decreases calcium levels, and prevents neuron death.
 So scientists hoped that apoaequorin benefits could be extended from the lab to human neurons in the real world.

 There are a few hurdles to transporting a calcium binder such as apoaequorin to brain neurons in the human body.
-After ingestion, it must first travel from the gastrointestinal tract into the blood, then travel through the blood without binding to calcium, and finally cross the blood-brain barrier.
+After ingestion, it must first travel from the digestive tract into the blood.
+Then it must travel through the blood without binding to calcium.
+And finally it must cross the blood-brain barrier.

 Prevagen Memory Study

 In 2010, the Madison Memory Study was a 90 day clinical trial of Prevagen apoaequorin tablets.
 The study is available on the Quincy Bioscience website.